grafana/grafonnet/gen/grafonnet-v9.4.0/docs/grafonnet/dashboard.md

 fromVariable(variable)
 ```

-Select the datasource from another template variable
+Select the datasource from another template variable.

 ##### fn templateVariable.datasource.new